Skip to main content

 • What are agency goals and potential projects that might connect to course goals?

-• Students’ capacities (what skills & knowledge can students contribute to a project?)
+• What capacity is typical of students enrolled in this course (what skills & knowledge can students contribute to a project)?

-• Number of students available (could students work as a group or individually?)
+• How many students will be available?
+Could students work as a group or individually?

-• Project scope and parameters (desired outcome, tasks, # hours, timeline, location, and evaluation)
+• What are the project’s scope and parameters (desired outcome, tasks, # hours, timeline, location, and evaluation)?

-• The schedule for the upcoming semester, including busy times, breaks, deadlines that might impact the project
+• What schedule will suite students and the community partner?
+Are there busy times, breaks, or deadlines that might impact the project?

-• Agency involvement, including visits to the classroom, meetings with students, faculty visits to the site
+• Does the instructor have any specific expecations?
+This can include visits to the classroom, meetings with students, instructor visits to the site.

-• Student preparation, training requirements, onsite orientations, supervision, any safety issues
+• What does student preparation look like?
+Are there training requirements, onsite orientations, supervision, any safety issues?

-• What is the preferred method of communication?
+• What is the preferred method/frequency of exchanging feedback between the instructor and community partner?

 Step Three:

-Prepare for Orientations.
-All Service-Learning students are required to attend an agency orientation.
-See below for a checklist of topics to cover and other resources.
+Prepare yourself to host the students.
+All service-learning students are required to attend an agency orientation.
+See below for resources you can use/edit to meet your needs.

 Step Four: